vishusandy/blog/content/mobius_strip.md

 ## Getting started

-The purpose of this article to clearly explain how to create a Mobius Strip in Blender using Python.
-Technically it's a Mobius Ring since it is a 3d object, but I'll refer to it as a Mobius Strip since that will be a more familiar term for most people.
-The goal here is not to be as accurate as possible, but be as clear as possible with easy to understand steps and code.

 First I'll describe the steps needed to make a 3d mobius strip then we'll implement those steps in Python code.